guycipher/k4/README.md

 More detailed benchmarks can be found in [here](https://github.com/guycipher/k4/tree/main/bench)

 ### Features
-- High speed writes.
-Reads are also fast but writes are the primary focus.
+- High speed writes and reads.
 - Durability
 - Optimized for RAM and flash storage (SSD)
 - Variable length binary keys and values.
 Keys and their values can be any size that paired don't exceed available memory at time of operation.